Six Myths About Workers' Compensation Insurance

 Further Reading

-The economy and the economics of labor is moving towards more independent contractors and fewer employees.
+The economy and the economics of labor is moving toward more independent contractors and fewer employees.
 Health benefits, and who pays for them, is leading the way.
-The Affordable Care Act (ACA) demands all citizens purchase health insurance. ...
+The Affordable Care Act (ACA) requires most people to maintain health insurance.
+Wh...